waltligon/orangefs/doc/pvfs2-quickstart.md

 Follow the information at http://www.orangefs.org/#downloadlinks-1-section.
-Once the source code is downloaded, compiling the PVFS2 source code is a matter of running ‘./configure’, followed by ‘make’ from the top level source directory.
+Once the source code is downloaded, compiling the PVFS2 source code is a matter of running `./configure`, followed by `make` from the top level source directory.
 More detailed instruction for building and installing are provided below.